airbytehq/airbyte/docs/connector-development/partner-certified-destinations.md

 Any errors must be logged by the destination using an approved protocol.
 Silent errors are not permitted, but we bias towards _not_ failing an entire sync when other valid records are able to be written.
 Only if errors cannot be logged using an approved protocol, then the destination _must fail_ and should raise the error to the attention of the user and the platform.

-**For tabular destinations:** Errors should be recorded along with the record data, in the `_airbyte_meta` column, under the `_airbyte_meta.changes` key.
+**Bulk Destinations:** Errors should be recorded along with the record data, in the `_airbyte_meta` column, under the `_airbyte_meta.changes` key.

-**For publish-type destinations:** In absence of another specific means of communicating to the user that there was an issue, the destination _must fail_ if it is not able to write data to the destination platform.
+**Publish Destinations:** In absence of another specific means of communicating to the user that there was an issue, the destination _must fail_ if it is not able to write data to the destination platform.
 (Additional approved logging protocols may be added in the future for publish-type destinations - for instance, dead letter queues, destination-specific state artifacts, and/or other durable storage medium which could be configured by the user.